On the road in Southeast Asia

 You can see signs of Borneo's fast-paced development in this view of the outskirts of Bandar Seri Begawan, the capital of Brunei Darussalam.
 Brunei is home to my dear friend Haji Julahi of Radio Television Brunei shown here with his thoroughly modern daughter, who was then a student in Perth, Australia.

-At the top, Nancy pauses in a pleasant garden surrounding the tomb of a former Sultan of Brunei.
-Below, at the left, you can see what we are really supposed to be doing here: Nancy is making a presentation on "organizational communication" at a seminar in the Philippines On the right, Drew discovers that women outnumber men in Thai broadcasting!
+Here, you can see what we are really supposed to be doing in Southeast Asia: My late wife Nancy is making a presentation on "organizational communication" at a seminar in the Philippines.

 Back to the Travels in Asia Homepage